cloudacademy/java-tdd-bitcoinconverter/README.md

 ## Prerequisites
 **JDK11** and **Maven3** are required for this project.

-The provides sample code and instructions have been tested with the following versions:
+All provided sample code and instructions have been tested with the following versions:

 * JDK11